-The details now appear in The Lancet Infectious Diseases.
+The details now appear in

 Testing is an essential part of the response to the pandemic.
 Germany’s high testing rates have been linked to the country’s lower death toll.
 Around 7,569 people have died of COVID-19 in Germany, compared with 31,930 in the United Kingdom and 30,560 in Italy.
 This is despite Germany having a larger population than both of these countries.

 Knowing who has the virus is critical in preventing them from coming into contact with others, particularly among people who are most at risk, such as older adults and those with serious illnesses.

 This is not simply a case of isolating people with symptoms, however, as people can carry the virus without experiencing any symptoms at all.
 People can also be contagious before the onset of symptoms — in fact, viral load is at its highest around a day before any symptoms appear — making diagnostic tests essential.